JaberQezelbash/RAG_Llama/README.md

 ## Dataset

-This project uses the *Customer IT Support / Multilingual Customer Support Tickets* dataset available here [Kaggle](https://www.kaggle.com/datasets/tobiasbueck/multilingual-customer-support-tickets?resource=download).
+This project uses the *Customer IT Support / Multilingual Customer Support Tickets* dataset available on [Kaggle](https://www.kaggle.com/datasets/tobiasbueck/multilingual-customer-support-tickets?resource=download).

 The dataset contains multilingual support tickets with fields such as: